cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 ---
 From here the script will connect to the server and get the hashes of all the torrents.

-Now I have chosen to setup a foreach loop to loop over all the results returned from the call and get the name of the torrent associated with it.
+Now I have chosen to setup a for each loop to loop over all the results returned from the call and get the name of the torrent associated with it.
 {% highlight perl %}
 foreach my $i () {
 //get the name of the torrent from the server.//